CHUMS Children's Trauma Service

 Charity information: Friends of CHUMS

 Approximately 1/3 of children and young people exposed to a potentially traumatic event will go on to develop post traumatic stress disorder (PTSD).
 Most of these will also develop another diagnosable mental health disorder which can have a substantial impact on various aspects of a young person's quality of life and academic attainment.
-We provide appropriate interventions using Cognitive Behavioural Therapy(CBT) to enable the child to bring the traumatic event to mind and "process" it safely.
+We provide appropriate interventions using Cognitive Behavioural Therapy(CBT) to enable the child to bring the traumatic event to mind and

 Activities» To provide one on one counselling to support children in a safe environment where they feel comfortable to share their problems with our Psychologist.